This article covers:

-Stemming from agile methodology, kanban is a popular method for organizing priorities and aligning product teams across various industries.
+Kanban is a popular method stemming from the agile methodology for organizing priorities and aligning product teams across various industries.

-In this article, we will go over how to estimate in kanban and practical calculations you can use when developing products in kanban methodology.
+This article will cover how to estimate kanban and practical calculations you can use when developing products in kanban methodology.

 How to Estimate in Kanban

-Before we dive into understanding how to estimate in kanban, let’s start by understanding what an estimate is in kanban.
+Before we dive into understanding how to estimate in kanban, let’s start by understanding what an estimate is.

 An estimate in kanban refers to how we understand how much work is required to complete a user story.

-It should be noted that estimates are not fixed, but rather flexible.
-You can produce more or less than what was originally estimated depending on the circumstances.
+You can produce more or less than what was initially estimated, depending on the circumstances.

-The reason we estimate in kanban is that we want to know how much work is in the system and make sure we have enough capacity for it.
-This way we can prioritize the tasks and come up with a release plan for the customers.
+We estimate in kanban because we want to know how much work is in the system and ensure we have enough capacity.

 The steps to estimate in kanban are:

-- Determine the question or statement that you want to estimate in kanban which your team understands clearly.
+- Determine the question or statement you want to estimate in kanban that your team understands clearly.

 - Create a visual representation of this estimation using cards.